portlandcodeschool/primer/_posts/2014-11-01-responsive_design.markdown

     * They relate more clearly to text content:  http://www.smashingmagazine.com/2013/03/01/logical-breakpoints-responsive-design/
     * They handle user zooming better http://blog.cloudfour.com/the-ems-have-it-proportional-media-queries-ftw/

 1. Expand the layout until it breaks.
-Redesign for larger layouts, create media query to create them.
+Redesign for larger layouts, create media queries to create them.

+1. Place the media queries after the primary (mobile) CSS

 1. Add additional features as needed and real-estate permits.